fengshang1972/EPANETMSX2Manual/docs/1_introduction.rst

 examples:

-- Free chlorine disinfectant is lost in bulk solution due mainly to oxidation-reduction reactions involving HOCl and OCl\ :sup:`-` and natural organic matter (NOM).
+- Free chlorine disinfectant is lost in bulk solution due mainly to oxidation-reduction reactions involving HOCl and OCl\ :sup:`-`, and natural organic matter (NOM).
 The NOM itself is a heterogeneous mixture of organic compounds (e.g., humic and fulvic acids) of varying chemical characteristics.
 Current single-species models, however, must model free chlorine loss under the assumption that all other reactants are in excess and thus their concentrations